 Do You Need a Visa to Go to the Philippines?

-According to the Philippines visa Policy, there are two main types of visas for the Philippines: non-immigrant visas and immigrant visas.
-In order to travel to the Philippines for short term stays, travelers from eligible countries are required to obtain a non-immigrant visa.
+According to the Philippines visa Policy, there are two main types of permits for the Philippines: non-immigrant visas and immigrant visas.
+In order to enter the Philippines for short-term stays, travelers from eligible countries are required to obtain a non-immigrant visa.

-Depending on your country of origin, you may not need a visa for visits of up to 30 days.
+Depending on their country of origin, foreigners may not need a visa for visits of up to 30 days.
 It is also possible to extend a stay for 30 additional days for a fee.
-However, in order to enter the country for certain purposes like employment you will need a different type of visa than a tourist visa.
+However, in order to enter the country for certain purposes like employment eligible nationals will need a specific visa.

-The visa requirements for the Philippines will vary significantly depending on the purpose and the duration of your stay.
+The visa requirements for the Philippines will vary significantly depending on the purpose and the duration of one’s stay.

 For instance, the necessary documents for a pre-arranged employment visa include: